-This LED will light when the system is in the Suspend mode.
+This LED will light when the system is in the Suspend mode or Soft Power-off mode.

 G-SW - Green Switch

 This switch will allow your system to enter the Suspend mode.
 To wake up the system, "PM Events" in the Power Management Setup (Chapter 3) must be enabled so that access to the specified IRQ will allow the system to wake up completely from the Suspend mode.